 This class will be geared towards the beginner racer who wants to get on the race course, learn the basics of racing, starting, rules and strategy.
 This will be offered in conjunction with our regularly scheduled racing series.
 Coaching will occur for up to 1 hour prior to the start of the race, between races and debrief following the race.
 Scheduled as needed.
-Please contact the Waterfront Director for more information.
+Please contact the Sailing Director for more information.

 WWW Sailing (Wind, Water and Women)